-As noted previously, Policy H 2.4 - Implement Capital Improvements in Lower-Resourced Neighborhoods directs substantial activities targeted to North Central and North Shoreview.
-The City's General Plan Update, anticipated to be adopted in early 2024, further articulates the City's commitment to environmental justice in these areas, and proposes a number of actions to improve conditions that address additional AFFH concerns in the Land Use Element, including, but not limited to:
+The 2040 General Plan Update has identified two Equity Priority Communities within the City of San Mateo- North Central and North Shoreview.
+Within the Housing Element, Policy H 2.4 (Implement Capital Improvements in Lower-Resourced Neighborhoods) focuses resources toward these two neighborhoods in support of AFFH and Environmental Justice objectives.
+The 2040 General Plan Update further articulates the City's commitment to Environmental Justice in these Equity Priority Communities, and proposes a number of actions to improve conditions that address additional AFFH concerns in the Land Use Element, including, but not limited to:

-Action LU 8.8 -- Streetscape and Safety Improvements.
+Action LU 8.8 - Streetscape and Safety Improvements.
 Work with residents in equity priority communities to identify sidewalk, lighting, landscaping, and roadway improvements needed to improve routes to parks, schools, recreation facilities, and other destinations within the community.
 Prioritize investments to address health disparities in equity priority communities in the annual Capital Improvement Program.

-Action LU 8.9 -- Equity Priority Community Mapping.
+Action LU 8.9 - Equity Priority Community Mapping.
 Regularly update the map identifying equity priority communities with data from CalEnviroScreen or other sources, including information from community members.

-Action LU 8.10 -- Equity Priority Communities Plan.
+Action LU 8.10 - Equity Priority Communities Plan.
 Prepare a plan for the equity priority communities that addresses the needs of each community, including health, safety, and improved circulation with community input.
 The plan shall seek to ensure the streets in each community are measurably safe, include ADA accessibility, and have adequate on-street parking.
 Changes included in the plan shall be developed and enacted with the express purposes of improving health, safety, and welfare for the members of each community.

-Action LU 8.11 -- City Services.
+Action LU 8.11 - City Services.
 Work with residents in equity priority communities to identify services that the City or other partners could provide to improve safety, sanitation, and security in these neighborhoods.

-Action LU 8.12 -- Neighborhood Beautification.
+Action LU 8.12 - Neighborhood Beautification.
 Support and promote neighborhood clean-up and beautification initiatives in equity priority communities, including in partnership with neighborhood organizations.